GllmN/docker-beer-II/README.md

 Running Tests: Launch `npm test` in the `/backend` folder to run tests.

-## Déploiement
+## Deployment

-Docker : Utilisez `docker-compose up --build` pour déployer l'application en utilisant Docker.
+Docker: Use `docker-compose up --build` to deploy the application using Docker.

 ## Contribution